 The general standard of healthcare in Oman is high, both in the public and the private sectors.
-Like in most countries private healthcare is seen as preferable (with an English-speaking staff, better facilities and shorter waiting lists).
-This is good news for expats, who aren't allowed to use public healthcare facilities unless it is a genuine emergency.
+As in most countries, private healthcare is seen as preferable (with English-speaking staff, better facilities and shorter waiting lists).
+This is good news for expats, who aren't able to use public healthcare facilities unless it is an emergency.

 Expats are largely limited to private healthcare, so it's vital to take private medical insurance or negotiate it as part of an employment package.
 Check that it covers everything necessary, including dental, mental health as well as general medical costs and emergencies.

 Thomas Boughey was born in Sana'a, Yemen and raised in the Middle-East and South Africa.
 Having completed his tertiary education in Grahamstown, South Africa Thomas has recently taken up a teaching post at the University of A'Sharqiya in Ibra in Oman.